Gift for an Autistic Child

 Books can also give a parent the chance to start "reading time".
 "Reading" was part of Lucas and his brother's bedtime routine from the beginning, which gave us time to laugh together at Frog and Toad, helped him to understand emotions ("look, Rabbit's mad because Tigger ruined his garden again"), and practice communicating AND listening.

 Amazon.com is where we buy most of Lucas' books.

 Gift for an Autistic Child - Exercise AND fun

 If your child is hyperactive, a 36" diameter mini-trampoline might be the perfect gift.

 We had one in our living room for years, and Lucas could jump on it for as long as he wanted, giving him a chance to expend energy, helping him to sleep at night, and compressing his joints, which was good for him (I don't understand how that works, I just know it does!)

 NOTE: Keep the child's height in mind on this one; we eventually had to get rid of the trampoline when Lucas got so tall that he was in danger of banging his head on the ceiling when he jumped.

 You can find a mini-trampoline at WalMart and other stores.

 Gift for an Autistic Child - Encourage language

-This is my favorite gift for an autistic child this year, because it's fun, funny AND educational.
+A "Chatimal" is a terrific gift for an autistic child, because it's fun, funny AND educational.